 “Unplugging is becoming the next evolution of wellness,” she says.
 “And with that comes a deeper desire to reconnect - with themselves, others, and the world around them.”

-Jennifer further expands on that, noting that regenerative travel is not a trend but a responsibility.
+This is reinforced by Jeniffer, who notes that regenerative travel is not a trend but a responsibility.
 “Today’s most aspirational brands are those that invest in local communities, preserve heritage, protect natural environments, and ensure their impact endures,” she remarks.
 This is reflected by an increasing number of hotels committed to sustainability and social responsibility, which are no longer considered ‘nice-to-haves,’ but essentials.

 The changing face of luxury PR